July is a wonderful month to enjoy watching butterflies in our gardens and local parks, fields and woods.

 One of the ways that we can help provide data to assess this decline and find ways to save butterfly species from extinction is to join in with this month’s Big Butterfly Count.

-If you’re intending to get involved in the 2020 survey, which takes place from Friday 17 July to Sunday 9 August, here are some of the butterflies to look out for based on the top ten from last year’s results:
+If you intend to get involved in the 2021 survey, which takes place from Friday 17th of July to Sunday 9th of August, here are some of the most common butterflies to flutter through UK gardens:

-This long-distance migrant butterfly arrives in the UK in large numbers from Africa, but only on certain years.
+This long-distance migrant butterfly arrives in the UK in large numbers from Africa, but only in certain years.

-The most recent Painted Lady year was 2019 when many thousands arrived in mid to late June, quickly breeding a new generation which emerged during the survey.
+The most recent Painted Lady year was 2019, when many thousand arrived in mid to late June, quickly breeding a new generation that emerged during the survey.

 These numbers were topped up with further influxes of Painted Ladies from the continent, which Butterfly Conservation suggests were probably migrating south from Scandinavia.

-My kids loved watching Painted Ladies on the lavender last year and we reared our own butterflies from minuscule (but very hungry) caterpillars.
+My kids loved watching Painted Ladies on the lavender last year, and we reared our own butterflies from minuscule (but ravenous) caterpillars.

 Last month, I found a large colony of Peacock caterpillars on a sunny patch of nettles in the meadow.
 These spiky black caterpillars emerge from eggs laid in batches of up to 400 and build communal webs, living in colonies until they are fully grown and ready to pupate.